James Spratt (Royal Navy officer): HMS Defiance

 HMS Defiance was built by Randall and Co., at Rotherhithe on the River Thames, and saw extensive action before the Battle of Trafalgar.
 She served in Nelson's fleet at the Battle of Copenhagen 1801, where she fought gallantly against the Holsteen and the shore based batteries of the Trekroner.
 In July 1805 before Trafalgar she had taken part in Admiral Robert Calder’s fight with a combined French and Spanish fleet off the coast of Portugal.

 Captain Durham claimed that she was the fastest 74-gun ship in the British fleet.
 Nonetheless Defiance was placed at the rear of Admiral Collingwood's line, and the battle was well advanced before she fired her first broadside.
-After exchanging fire with the Spanish Principe de Asturias (112 guns) Defiance engaged the French L’Aigle, already badly damaged by HMS Bellerophon.
+After exchanging fire with the Spanish Principe de Asturias (112 guns) Defiance engaged the French L'Aigle, already badly damaged by HMS Bellerophon.
 After silencing her, Defiance drifted away, and her master's mate James Spratt offered to lead a boarding party that would have to swim across because all the boats had been destroyed.
-Spratt was well known on Defiance as an excellent swimmer, who had saved two men from drowning, and a fighter of some reputation, who had been appointed by Captain Durham to lead any boarding party and swimming across to L’Aigle.
-Armed only with a cutlass, Spratt climbed the rudder chain, entered through the stern ports, and was engaged in cutting down the French ensign on the stern before the crew of L’Aigle realised who he was.
-There was a short sharp fight but Defiance managed to draw alongside and L’Aigle surrendered, though not before Spratt was severely wounded in one leg.
-A full prize crew was now put aboard, but in the storm that followed on 22 October L’Aigle drifted away from her captor, who had not been able to take her in tow, and the French crew regained control and managed to take her into Cadiz.
+Spratt was well known on Defiance as an excellent swimmer, who had saved two men from drowning, and a fighter of some reputation, who had been appointed by Captain Durham to lead any boarding party and swimming across to L'Aigle.
+Armed only with a cutlass, Spratt climbed the rudder chain, entered through the stern ports, and was engaged in cutting down the French ensign on the stern before the crew of L'Aigle realised who he was.
+There was a short sharp fight but Defiance managed to draw alongside and L'Aigle surrendered, though not before Spratt was severely wounded in one leg.
+A full prize crew was now put aboard, but in the storm that followed on 22 October L'Aigle drifted away from her captor, who had not been able to take her in tow, and the French crew regained control and managed to take her into Cádiz.

 It was in Woodway House, Teignmouth, that his son Thomas Abel Brimage Spratt was born in 1811 and at the age of 16 entered into the Royal Navy.